RubixDev/syntastica/lua-pattern/README.md

 # lua-pattern

-Parser for Lua patterns and conversion to Regular Expressions.
+Parser for Lua patterns and conversion to regular expressions.

 This crate provides a basic parser for Lua patterns, and, with the `to-regex` feature enabled, conversion to standard regular expressions as usable by the